RS-PYTHON/rs-documentation/docs/index.md

 # Main components

-The documentation for RS-Server may be found here: [RS-Server](rs-server/docs/doc/index.md).
+The documentation for RS-Server may be found here [RS-Server](rs-server/docs/doc/index.md).

-The documentation for RS-Client may be found here: [RS-Client-Libraries](rs-client-libraries/docs/doc/index.md).
+The documentation for RS-Client may be found here [RS-Client-Libraries](rs-client-libraries/docs/doc/index.md).